 DMS is supported by the NASA Airborne Science Program.
 Data collection and exceptional image quality is the result of the phenomenal efforts of our field team: Robert Billings, Kent Dunwoody, Eric Fraim, Dennis Gearhart and James Jacobson.
 Software integration and development was provided by Dr. Haiping Su (UCSC).

 The DMS Level-1B Geolocated and Orthorectified Images are GeoTIFF files.
-For each GeoTIFF there is an associated browse file in JPEG format and an XML metadata file.
+For each GeoTIFF there is an associated browse file in JPEG format. and an XML containing instrument, sensor, and campaign metadata.

 The DMS files are named according to the following convention and as described in Table 1: